 For path purposes, the root directory is indicated with a slash.
 The absolute path of the root directory is

 An absolute path, is a path that indicates the position of a file or directory with respect to the root directory.
-Therefore, **all absolute paths start with a slash, always**.
+Therefore, absolute paths always start with a slash.
 For example the absolute path of the folder “etc” contained directly within the root folder in all Linux system is:

 where the slash indicates the root folder.